Skip to main content

 Tried: Guess a round-number offset like 32 or 40 instead of using the cyclic pattern.

-The buffer is declared as 32 bytes but the compiler may add alignment padding or extra local variables, pushing the saved return address further out.
-Guessing 32 lands inside the buffer, not on EIP, so the binary either continues running normally or crashes with a different instruction pointer value.
-The cyclic pattern removes the guessing entirely: the unique 4-byte substring at EIP encodes the exact offset without any layout assumptions.
+The buffer is declared as 32 bytes, but the compiler may add alignment padding or extra locals that push the saved return address further out.
+Guess 32 and you land inside the buffer rather than on EIP, so the binary either runs on normally or crashes with a different instruction pointer.
+The cyclic pattern removes the guessing: the unique 4-byte substring at EIP encodes the exact offset, assuming nothing about layout.

 Tried: Run cyclic -l on the raw ASCII characters shown in the crash message rather than the hex EIP value.

-cyclic -l expects the 4-byte little-endian integer that the CPU loaded into EIP, not the ASCII string itself.
-Reading 'aaad' from the terminal and passing the string 'aaad' instead of 0x61616164 silently queries the wrong sequence position and returns an incorrect offset.
-Always pass the hex value printed under 'eip' in the register dump.
+cyclic -l wants the 4-byte little-endian integer the CPU loaded into EIP, not the ASCII text.
+Read the characters off the terminal and pass them as a string and you silently query the wrong sequence position, getting a wrong offset back.
+Pass the hex value printed under eip in the register dump.

 Learn more